 If I had a dollar for every time I’ve put my camera down in the park and then walked away without it, I’d be able to buy some nice accessories!

 You can fasten a small label to your camera almost like a luggage tag or stick a small label on it.
-If all else fails, write your information on a piece of paper and take a picture of it!!
+If all else fails, use one of our theme park life hacks: write your information on a piece of paper and take a picture of it!!
 It will now be on your memory card.
 Hopefully, whoever finds your camera will turn it on and then be able to contact you!

 DO be ready at all times, DON’T miss a shot!